Special Values of Anticyclotomic L-functions Modulo \lambda: Preliminaries and Notations

 The data of the previous paragraph is to remain fixed and the following hypotheses are assumed throughout this article: \begin{enumerate} \item{The representations $\pi$ and $\pi\otimes\eta$ are distinct, where $\eta$ is the quadratic character associated to the extension $K/F$.
-We say that the pair $(\pi,K)$ is non-exceptional.} \item{The prime to $\mathcal{P}$ part $\mathcal{N}'$ of $\mathcal{N}$ is relatively prime to the discriminant $\mathcal{D}$ of $K/F$} \item{We let $\chi$ vary through the collection of ring class characters of $\mathcal{P}$-power conductor which satisfy: $\chi$ is trivial when restricted to $\mathbb{A}^{*}_{F}\subset\mathbb{A}^{*}_{K}$.} \item{Let $S$ be the set of all the Archimedean places of $F$, together with those finite places of $F$ which do not divide $\mathcal{P}$, are inert in $K$, and divide $\mathcal{N}$ to an odd power.
-We require $S$ to have an even cardinality} \end{enumerate} Recall that $L(\pi,\chi,s)$ is the Rankin-Selberg $L$-function associated to $\pi$ and $\pi(\chi)$, where $\pi(\chi)$ is the automorphic representation of $GL_{2}$ attached to $\chi$.
-It follows from the last condition that the sign in the functional equation of $L(\pi,\chi,s)$ is $+1$ for all but finitely many characters $\chi$ that satisfy condition $(3)$ $($see Lemma $1.1$ in \cite{cor-vat}$)$.
+We say that the pair $(\pi,K)$ is non-exceptional.} \item{The prime to $\mathcal{P}$ part $\mathcal{N}'$ of $\mathcal{N}$ is relatively prime to the discriminant $\mathcal{D}$ of $K/F$} \item{Let $S$ be the set of all the Archimedean places of $F$, together with those finite places of $F$ which do not divide $\mathcal{P}$, are inert in $K$, and divide $\mathcal{N}$ to an odd power.
+We require $S$ to have an even cardinality} \item{We let $\chi$ vary through the collection of ring class characters of $\mathcal{P}$-power conductor which satisfy: $\chi$ is trivial when restricted to $\mathbb{A}^{*}_{F}\subset\mathbb{A}^{*}_{K}$.} \end{enumerate} Recall that $L(\pi,\chi,s)$ is the Rankin-Selberg $L$-function associated to $\pi$ and $\pi(\chi)$, where $\pi(\chi)$ is the automorphic representation of $GL_{2}$ attached to $\chi$.
+It follows from the last condition that the sign in the functional equation of $L(\pi,\chi,s)$ is $+1$ for all but finitely many characters $\chi$ that satisfy condition $(4)$ $($see Lemma $1.1$ in \cite{cor-vat}$)$.

 Let $l$ be any rational prime.
 Fix an embedding $\overline{\mathbb{Q}}\rightarrow\overline{\mathbb{Q}_{l}}$, and denote by $E$ the subalgebra of $\overline{\mathbb{Q}_{l}}$ generated by the images of the Hecke eigenvalues of $g$.
 Write $E_{l}$ for the integral closure of $E$ in its field of fractions and $\lambda$ for the maximal ideal in $E_{l}$.